-- 1. The students will be able to develop strength, flexibility to learn adavus. - 2.
-The students will be able to perform Dasha VidhaAdavus effortlessly. - 3.
-The students will be able to perform Alarippu with all its nuances. - 4.
-The students will be able to perform Pushpanjali with confidence. - 5.
-The students will be able to sing and recite the solkattus and the jathis of the items that they have learned in this course and will be able to sing the lyrics of the dance piece.
+- 1. develop strength, flexibility to learn adavus. - 2. perform Dasha Vidha Adavus effortlessly. - 3. perform Alarippu with all its nuances. - 4. perform Pushpanjali with confidence. - 5. sing and recite the solkattus and the jathis of the items that they have learned in this course and will be able to sing the lyrics of the dance piece.